mainmatter/playbook/process/README.md

   into actionable tasks; this includes explaining different options for implementing a change and their potential implications and related effort
-* uncover implications and hidden complexities in any of the tasks; while it is not possible to think every taks through completely from start to end and eliminate all inherent risk, we try to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks
+* uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to end and eliminate all inherent risk, we try to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks